Marine veteran who fatally choked NYC subway rider Jordan Neely is freed pending trial

-NEW YORK (AP) — A U.S. Marine veteran who used a fatal chokehold on an agitated New York City subway passenger was freed from custody Friday hours after surrendering to face a manslaughter charge filed nearly two weeks after the encounter.
+NEW YORK (AP) — A U.S. Marine veteran who placed an agitated New York City subway passenger in a chokehold, killing him and sparking outrage as video of the encounter went viral, surrendered Friday on a manslaughter charge brought nearly two weeks later.

-Neely's death has raised an uproar over many issues, including how those with mental illness are treated by the transit system and the city, as well as crime, race and vigilantism.
-Penny, who is white, was questioned by police in the aftermath but was released without charges.
+Neely's death has raised an uproar over many issues, including how the city treats people with mental illness, as well as crime, race and vigilantism.
+Police questioned Penny, who is white, in the aftermath but released him without charges.
 Neely was Black.

-Thomas Kenniff, one of Penny's attorneys, said the veteran didn't mean to harm Neely and “is dealing with the situation, like I said, with the sort of integrity and honor that is characteristic of who he is and characteristic of his honorable service in the United States Marine Corps.”
+Thomas Kenniff, a lawyer for Penny, said he didn't mean to harm Neely and is dealing with the situation with the "integrity and honor that is characteristic of who he is and characteristic of his honorable service in the United States Marine Corps.”

-Donte Mills, a lawyer for Neely's family, said Neely wasn't harming anyone.
+Donte Mills, a lawyer for Neely's family, disputed Penny's version of events, saying the veteran “acted with indifference.
+He didn’t care about Jordan, he cared about himself.
+And we can’t let that stand.”

-Neely’s father, Andre, wept as another family lawyer, Lennon Edwards, recounted the last moments before Penny tackled Neely to the ground and put him in a chokehold.
+Neely’s father, Andre Zachery, wept as another family lawyer, Lennon Edwards, recounted the last moments before Penny tackled Neely to the ground and put him in a chokehold.

 “What did he think would happen?”
 Mills asked.

-Friends of Neely said the former subway performer, remembered by some commuters for his Michael Jackson impersonations, had been dealing with homelessness and mental illness in recent years.
+Neely, remembered by some commuters for his Michael Jackson impersonations, had been dealing with homelessness and mental illness in recent years, friends said.
 Neely had been arrested multiple times and had recently pleaded guilty for assaulting a 67-year-old woman leaving a subway station in 2021.

 Mills said Neely's outlook changed after his mother was killed by her boyfriend in 2007.
 Through his struggles, Mills said, Neely found joy in singing, dancing and bringing a smile to other people's faces.